-See Appendix B of this Supplement for criteria and considerations for providing Appendix B in Part 3 of this Supplement of this Supplement
+See Appendix B of this Supplement for criteria and considerations for providing signal control at slip lanes.
+Appendix B in Part 3 of this Supplement

 Refer also to Operational Instruction 14.2 Traffic Signal Faces Section 3.5.4 for requirements for signals on multi-lane slip lanes.